Alexander1752/cloud_courses/website/docs/common/kafka/_useful_scripts.md

 Kafka topics represent logical channels or categories to which records (messages) are published and from which records are consumed.
 We can view a topic as a directory from our filesystem.
 Each topic has a name, as each directory, and we can consume (read) from our topic by using its name, as listing the files from the directory.

-Each topic is composed of one or more partitions, which are units of parallelism and storage withing a topic.
+Each topic is composed of one or more partitions, which are units of parallelism and storage within a topic.
 Imagine a Kafka topic as a highway where data (messages) flows like cars.
 The highway has three lanes, each lane represents a partition of the topic.
 Cars in a single lane (partition) follow a strict order, but multiple lanes allow more cars to travel at once.

 ![Schema](./assets/kafka.svg#light)